 About the NEON STEAC

-According to its Charter, the Science, Technology & Education Advisory Committee (STEAC) is an advisory body to the NEON Program that provides strategic advice to Battelle, the NEON Principal Investigator (PI), and NEON Program staff on the planning and operation of the NEON Program and other relevant programs.
+According to its Charter and By-laws, the Science, Technology & Education Advisory Committee (STEAC) is an advisory body to the NEON Program that provides strategic advice to Battelle, the NEON Principal Investigator (PI), and NEON Program staff on the planning and operation of the NEON Program and other relevant programs.
 This strategic guidance encompasses, but is not limited to:

 - How the NEON Program can meet its high‐level goals, such as enabling continental‐scale ecology and forecasting

 - NEON’s science requirements